Division by Zero

 "Don't do it!
 It's bad!
 Very bad!
 Never divide by zero!" -- Your Teacher

 Dramatic, isn't it?
 You've probably heard something like that from your math teacher before, and they were right.
 As soon as you divide by zero, or by a more complex expression that is equal to zero, you have broken the rules of mathematics and your answer is now suspect.
+Even if you divide something by zero, or by a term equivalent to zero, in the middle of solving a problem, the remainder of your work may be invalid as a result.

 Let's think about it from a simplistic point of view.
 What does it mean to multiply?
 If I have 3 times 2, that could mean three groups of two, for a total of six.
 Multiplication is repeated addition in that sense.
 You can multiply by zero because that means you have zero groups, and thus a total of zero.